Technology Tales

 With the way that R is making an incursion into clinical data reporting analysis following the passage of decades when SAS was predominant, my explorations of Julia are inspired by a certain contrariness on my part.
 Alongside some small personal projects, there has been some reading in (digital) book form and online.
 Concerning the latter of these, there are useful tutorials like Introduction to Data Science: Learn Julia Programming, Maths & Data Science from Scratch or Julia Programming: a Hands-on Tutorial.
 Like what happens with R, there are online versions of published books available free of charge, and they include Julia Data Science and Interactive Visualization and Plotting with Julia.
 Video learning can help too and Jane Herriman has recorded and shared useful beginner's guides on YouTube that start with the basics before heading onto more advanced subjects like multiple dispatch, broadcasting and metaprogramming.

 This piece of learning has been made of simple self-inspired puzzles before moving on to anything more complex.
 That differs from my dalliance with R and Python, where I ventured into complexity first, not least because of testing them out with public COVID data.
-Eventually, I got around to doing that with Julia too though my interest was beginning to wane by then, and Julia’s abilities for creating multipage PDF files were such that PDF Toolkit was needed to help with this.
+Eventually, I got around to doing that with Julia too, though my interest was beginning to wane by then, and Julia's abilities for creating multipage PDF files were such that the PDF Toolkit was needed to help with this.
 Along the way, I have made use of such packages as CSV.jl, DataFrames.jl, DataFramesMeta, Plots, Gadfly.jl, XLSX.jl and JSON3.jl, among others.
 After that, there is PrettyTables.jl to try out, and anyone can look at the Beautiful Makie website to see what Makie can do.
-There are plenty of other packages creating graphs such as SpatialGraphs.jl, PGFPlotsX and GRUtils.jl.
+There are plenty of other packages creating graphs, such as SpatialGraphs.jl, PGFPlotsX and GRUtils.jl.
 For formatting numbers, options include Format.jl and Humanize.jl.

 So far, my primary usage has been with personal financial data together with automated processing and backup of photo files.
 The photo file processing has taken advantage of the ability to compile Julia scripts for added speed because just-in-time compilation always means there is a lag before the real work begins.